nijoe1/filecoin-docs/smart-contracts/developing-contracts/verify-a-contract/programmatically/hardhat.md

 This will enable by default to also verify on sourcify while running the `npx hardhat verify` task

+For more info check out the Sourcify [docs](https://docs.sourcify.dev/docs/how-to-verify/)

 ### On Filfox

 `npm i -g @fil-b/filfox-verifier`